 What approaches have been used to target CGRP or its receptor?

-A number of small molecule CGRP receptor blockers have been developed that show clinical efficacy in acute migraine.
+A number of small molecule CGRP receptor blockers were developed that showed clinical efficacy in acute migraine.
 The first CGRP receptor blocker was called olcegepant.
 It was given intravenously and provided proof of concept that targeting CGRP was an effective migraine strategy.
 Although the drug showed clinical effectiveness in phase II trials, there were difficulties in producing an orally available formulation and so drug development was discontinued.
 The first orally available molecule of this class - the ‘gepants’- was called telcagepant but liver toxicity issues resulted in discontinuation.
-New oral gepants, including ubrogepant and rimegepant, are undergoing clinical trials.
-These have not shown liver toxicity to date.
+New oral gepants, ubrogepant (Ubrelvy) and rimegepant (Nurtec ODT), have now been development which have reassuring efficacy and safety profiles.

 It is hoped that the CGRP receptor blockers may provide an alternative to triptan therapy for acute migraine which has been associated with limited response, adverse effects, and the frequent need for repeat dosing or alternative analgesia.2

 Another approach in migraine therapy uses monoclonal antibodies to block CGRP activity.
 These humanised monoclonal antibodies to CGRP are administered subcutaneously or intravenously and have shown efficacy in preventing migraine attacks.4